cyberseihis/bnnprint/write/content.md

 - Inclusion of sensor, ADC and output indicator resource consumption in reported estimates.

+Additionally, the framework provides a way to quickly test, evaluate and compare Verilog implementations of models.
+Once the template design has been written no manual steps are necessary from the designer to apply it to each model of interest, verify its functionality and receive feedback on how the new approach compares to previous ones.
+This aspect of the framework enabled experimentation in searching for efficient BNN implementations to proceed in a pace that would not be achievable if these steps were not automated.

 The rest of the thesis will almost entirely deal with the design of efficient bespoke BNN classifier hardware.
 This includes parts 3 and 5 of the process listed above.
 The rest, although time consuming to